Business, Paid Media, SEO

 5 Tips to Keep Your Digital Marketing Reporting Brilliant & On-Track

-Although reporting should be handled on a case by case basis as different clients in different verticals will have very different expectations, I’ve put together 5 tips to keep in the back of your mind when putting together a report, to help reduce time wastage and improve client relations.
+Although reporting should be handled on a case-by-case basis as different clients in different verticals will have very different expectations, I’ve put together 5 tips to keep in the back of your mind when putting together a report, to help reduce time wastage and improve client relations.

 1. What story are you trying to tell?

-We talk a lot at Indago about data telling a story, but at the end of the day it’s our job to tell the story – based on the insights we gain from the data.
+We talk a lot at Indago about data reporting telling a story, but at the end of the day it’s our job to tell the story – based on the insights we gain from the data.
 It can be easy to get caught up in trying to cover everything that happened in the reporting period, but try and keep to relevant, related, and significant changes or trends that highlight the story you are trying to tell.
 Have a look at the example I’ve come up with below.

 The results: